pablocarderam/opqua/README.md

 a given population, such as:

 - adding pathogens with specific genomes to a host/vector
-- removing all protection sequences from some hosts/vectors in a population
+- removing all immunity sequences from some hosts/vectors in a population
 - applying a "treatment" in a population that cures some of its hosts/vectors of pathogens
-- applying a "vaccine" in a population that protects some of its hosts/vectors from pathogens
+- applying a "vaccine" in a population that immunizes some of its hosts/vectors from pathogens

 For these kinds of interventions involving specific pathogens in a population,